Mazzika

 Mazzika Group (مزيكا) is a vertically integrated entertainment company founded in Egypt, focused on repackaging and distribution of Arabic content to Arabic-speaking communities and audiences interested in Arab-related content.
-It was formed in April 2003 by Mohsen Gaber.
+It was formed in 8 April 2003 by Mohsen Gaber.

 Mazzika TV

 Mazzika TV is a subsidiary of Mazzika Group and is managed by a team with over thirty years of experience in the music industry.

 Egyptian Producer Mohsen Gaber launched the channels in April 2003 to distribute self-produced video clips and concerts.

-Channel content

-The channel shows video clips of Arabic music stars, coverage of international concerts, Arabic concerts, interviews with stars, and news programs on the international and Arab music world.
-Its target demographic is youth.

 Catalogs

-Following the sale and break-up of EMI in 2013, Mazzika acquired the entire catalogs of Umm Kulthum, Abdel Halim Hafez, and Mohammed Abdel Wahab.
+Following the sale and break-up of EMI in 2013, Mazzika acquired the entire catalogs of Alam El Phan, Soutelphan, Umm Kulthum, Abdel Halim Hafez, and Mohammed Abdel Wahab.